 WEPP climate files are generated daily for every 1 km grid cell with 2-minute NEXRAD radar data for precipitation and 25 km grid cells are used to represent wind, minimum and maximum temperature, and solar radiation.
 In addition to weather, the required WEPP inputs are topography, soils, and agricultural land management.
+These are described below and in an accompanying Final Report for DEP from Iowa State University.

 Digital elevation models (DEMs) were generated from Minnesota's Light Detection and Ranging (LiDAR) dataset collected between 2006 and 2012.
-This high-resolution topographic data was used to construct discrete hillslopes for modeling erosion by using custom algorithms to generate a hydrologically enforced 3m DEM of each HUC12 (USDA-NRCS, USGS, USEPA, 2012) watershed in Minnesota.
+This high-resolution topographic data was used to construct discrete hillslopes for modeling erosion by using custom algorithms to generate a hydrologically enforced 3m DEM of 2,276 HUC 12 watersheds (USDA-NRCS, USGS, USEPA, 2012) in Minnesota.
 Details of the hydrologic enforcement process can be found in Gelder (2015).

-The soils and crop rotation data are derived from the Agricultural Conservation Planning Framework (ACPF) database (Tomer, et al., 2017), while tillage data is estimated from the satellite imagery model developed for this study.
+The soils and crop rotation data are derived from the Agricultural Conservation Planning Framework (ACPF) database (Tomer, et al., 2017).
+ACPF boundaries were generated for 2,448 HUC 12 watersheds in Minnesota.
+Tillage intensity data are estimated from the satellite imagery model for crop residue cover developed for this study.
 Soil information is obtained from the gridded Soil Survey Geographic Database (gSSURGO) (Soil Survey Staff, 2012).
 Soil data including texture, organic matter, and cation exchange capacity was extracted from gSSURGO for each soil map unit to generate SOL input files for WEPP.